2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 A SpaceX Falcon Heavy rocket will launch the second Gateway Logistics Services mission (GLS) to the Lunar Gateway using a Dragon XL spacecraft.

-A SpaceX Falcon Heavy rocket will launch the Nancy Grace Roman Space Telescope for NASA to search for Earth-like exoplanets.
+A SpaceX Falcon Heavy rocket will launch the Nancy Grace Roman Space Telescope, which NASA will use to search for Earth-like exoplanets.

-Like the Hubble Space Telescope the Roman Space Telescope has a primary mirror 2.4 metres in diameter.
-However, the new telescope has a much larger field of view and will be able to scan an area about 100 times bigger than Hubble and also much faster.
+Like the Hubble Space Telescope, the Roman Space Telescope has a primary mirror that is 2.4 meters in diameter.
+However, the new telescope has a much larger field of view and can scan an area about 100 times bigger than Hubble and much faster.

 The launch will be from launch pad LC-39A.